not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 title: "Analysing similarities between recipes with topic modeling"
 date: 2019-11-12
 ---
+<i>The Python code used for this post can be found here: <a>https://github.com/not-even-wong/not-even-wong.github.io/blob/master/_posts/20191112/recipe-analysis.py</a></i>

 I'm a Singaporean, which means that appreciating the vast diversity of food is a way of life for me.
 Growing up in a melting pot of cultures and travelling overseas to savour the taste of various local delicacies does that for you.